Jithendiran/OS-explo/electronics.md

 Instead of a human pressing a button, we use a **Clock Signal** (a continuous square wave).
 We can divide one "Clock Cycle" into four stages to handle different tasks.

-1. Rise edge
-    - Circuits made of flipflop usually active in this stage like counters

-2. High level
-    - Many components use a High level as a "Go" signal to perform a continuous task like ALU

-3. Fall edge
-    - Double Data Rate (DDR): In DDR memory, data is transferred on both the rising and falling edges to double the speed.
-    - Flip flop can be designed to active on Fall edge

-4. Low level
-    - Many "Reset" pins are active-low, meaning the system stays in a reset state as long as the signal is Low.
-    - In dynamic memory (DRAM), the Low level is often used to "pre-charge" internal lines before the next read cycle.

 **Imagine we have 3 registers (A, B, C) holding our numbers:**

 1. **Rising Edge:** Read the number from the register (A).